Working with Clients, Partners and Guests

 Conscious Consumption Cues

 Guests were surveyed at a breakfast buffet with food philosophy cues incorporated.
 Guests were happy to see the messaging, indicating it raised their awareness.
-They cautioned against "shaming" in the messaging.
+By understanding the guest's mindset, guests will not feel constrained or shamed.

-More than half of surveyed guests considered food waste to be a “big” problem and more than 70% were willing to submit food preferences or meal RSVPs if provided an incentive.
+More than half of surveyed guests considered food waste to be a “big” problem and more than 70% were willing to submit food preferences or meal RSVPs if provided.
 Several guests expressed their expectation that hotels participate in food recovery programs to ensure edible food is not wasted.